 Answer: Our office will take fingerprints for purposes such as employment.
-There is a fee of $5.00 per card and is taken during the hours of 8 AM to 5 PM, Monday – Friday, based on deputy availability.
+There is a fee of $5.00 per card and is taken during the hours of 8 AM to 5 PM on Tuesdays, based on deputy availability.

 You remain fully responsible and liable for any fire set and for ALL consequences of both a civil and criminal nature.